-Visit Cambridge by train this winter and discover a city rich in culture..
-With its world-famous colleges, churches, museums or why not get your christmas shopping done around the historic market place?
+Visit Cambridge by train this spring and discover a city rich in culture..
+With its world-famous colleges, churches, museums or why not spend a day or short break exploring the shops and markets?

 For travel from London Liverpool Street to Cambridge, Advance fares start from as little as £6 Standard and £12 First Class on weekdays and weekends.
 With Advance tickets, the earlier you book the more you could save.